Approving amendment reduces protection of elderly

 Amendment 1 would prevent the Medicaid Trust Fund for the Elderly from being “swept,” or the process used when excess money builds up in a dedicated fund that then may be used for other obligations, through a special appropriations bill.
 It would join a small number of the largest funds that, given the nature of their purposes, have independent and very predictable funding streams and uses to which they are put (except for the Bond Security and Redemption Fund, a pass-through vehicle for revenues that assures state debt gets paid).

 This would create an outlier, for the Fund has a narrow purpose: mainly to provide a cushion to support Medicaid payments to nursing homes and for the remainder to home- and community-based services, among other things, this mix determined by department policy although the law gives nursing homes the first crack at funds from earnings.
-By statute, only the interest could be swept, which, given it started with a $500 million principal balance a dozen years ago, is now less than $20 million.
+By statute, only the interest could be swept, which, given it started with a $500 million principal balance a dozen years ago, is now cushioned by less than $20 million.
 It has only a relatively tiny revenue stream, from the sale of specialty license plates and penalty payments by nursing homes.

 Because costs continue upwards in health care (with the Patient Protection and Affordable Care Act promising even more), almost all interest ever earned has had to go to wage supports or got eaten in investment losses, leaving little to be swept for the foreseeable future, even as the fund never has been targeted for this.
 Still, proponents of the measure argue it should receive this special level of protection.